ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 * 💡 Highlights the purposes of the existens sections in the [Data Descriptor](https://www.nature.com/sdata/publish/submission-guidelines#sec-1);
 * ✅ Indicates that the section is considered ready to be submitted for review;
 * ⁉️ Indicates that the section has content listed or drafted, but that it is not yet ready to be submitted for review;
+* 👍 Indicates expected contributions in a given section;
 * 🚧 Indicates that the section does not have content listed or prepared yet.

 ### Before You Contribute